 It turned out that Jodhpur was prone to droughts.
 Many locals still attribute this to the age-old Mehrangarh fort curse of Cheeria Nathji while some just believe in a rational explanation.

-2. The Mehrangarh fort story of human sacrifice
+2. The Mehrangarh Fort story of human sacrifice

 Though the Maharaja sought to appease the hurt hermit by providing him with a home and a temple close to Mehrangarh fort, the effect of the curse could not be undone.
 Many priests and wise men suggested a human sacrifice be made to reduce the strength of this curse.